-- \bullet and . - cell: the cell in which vttablet is being brought up.
-Example: cell1. - tablet-path: This should be the cell name followed by a and the tablet UID used for mysqlctl.
-Example: cell1-100. - init_keyspace: The keyspace that the tablet is going to serve.
-This will cause a keyspace to be created if one is not present. - init_shard: The shard that the tablet is going to serve.
-This will cause a shard to be created if one is not present. - init_tablet_type: This will typically be REPLICA.
+- and . - tablet-path: This should be the cell name followed by a and the tablet UID used for mysqlctl.
+VTTablet will infer the cell name from this.
+Example: cell1-100. - init\keyspace: The keyspace that the tablet is going to serve.
+This will cause a keyspace to be created if one is not present. - init\shard: The shard that the tablet is going to serve.
+This will cause a shard to be created if one is not present. - init\tablet\type: This will typically be REPLICA.
 You may use other tablet types like "RDONLY".
 Those tablet types will be deprecated in favor of newer ways to achieve their functionality.
-Note that you are not allowed to start a tablet as a MASTER. - port, grpc_port, and '-service_map' 'grpc-queryservice,grpc-tabletmanager"
+Note that you are not allowed to start a tablet as a MASTER. - port, grpc\port, and -service\map 'grpc-queryservice,grpc-tabletmanager'